FirebaseExtended/angularfire/docs/guide/uploading-downloading-binary-content.md

 ## Overview

-Firebase provides [a hosted binary storage service](https://firebase.google.com/docs/storage/) which enables you to store and retrieve user-generated content like images, audio and video directly from the Firebase client SDK.
+Firebase provides [a hosted binary storage service](https://firebase.google.com/docs/storage/) which enables you to store and retrieve user-generated content like images, audio, and video directly from the Firebase client SDK.

 Binary files are stored in a Firebase Storage bucket, not in the Realtime Database.
-The file files in your bucket are stored in a hierarchical structure, just like in the Realtime Database.
+The files in your bucket are stored in a hierarchical structure, just like in the Realtime Database.

 To use the Firebase Storage binding, first [create a Firebase Storage reference](https://firebase.google.com/docs/storage/web/create-reference).
-Then using this reference, pass it into the `$firebaseStorage` service.
+Then, using this reference, pass it into the `$firebaseStorage` service:

 ```js
 // define our app and dependencies (remember to include firebase!)